Psychotherapy Training (ACAPP)

-Adult and Child/Adolescent Advanced Psychodynamic Psychotherapy
+Adult and Child/Adolescent Advanced Psychoanalytic Psychotherapy

 Gail Vanlangen, Ph.D.